All investor lists > Deeptech

 Premium filters

-122 investors
+189 investors

-The Deep Tech revolution is here, reshaping industries from healthcare and agriculture to energy.
-For founders, the prospect of building a Deep Tech startup is both exhilarating and daunting.
-While the potential to create game-changing products and transform industries is undeniable, securing funding for a Deep Tech venture is not your typical fundraising hustle.
+The deep tech revolution is here, reshaping industries from healthcare and agriculture to energy.
+For founders, the prospect of building a deep tech startup is both exhilarating and daunting.
+While the potential to create game-changing products and transform industries is undeniable, securing funding for a deep tech venture is not your typical fundraising hustle.

 What is Deep Tech?

-Deep Tech refers to startups that are grounded in high-impact scientific research and engineering innovation.
-Unlike traditional tech companies that often focus on software and user experience, Deep Tech ventures work on solving fundamental problems in areas like:
+Deep tech refers to startups that are grounded in high-impact scientific research and engineering innovation.
+Unlike traditional tech companies that often focus on software and user experience, deep tech ventures work on solving fundamental problems in areas like:

-• Artificial Intelligence \=: Pioneering applications in machine learning and computer vision.
+• Artificial Intelligence: Pioneering applications in machine learning and computer vision.

 • Robotics: Creating smarter, autonomous systems for industries like manufacturing or agriculture.